The model has three key components:

 In any given situation you may have one, two or three barriers at work, and by identifying which are in play you can then anticipate problems before they arise.

-3. Designing behavioural enablers to address each barrier
+3. Designing behavioural solutions to address each barrier

 Once we’ve identified the barriers we can use behavioural economics to address each one.

-To overcome Apathy we need to engage our customers, and that typically means reducing effort and maximising reward.
+To overcome laziness we need to engage our customers, and that typically means reducing effort and maximising reward.

-To resolve Paralysis it’s up to us to clarify our customers’ choices.
+To resolve overwhelm it’s up to us to clarify our customers’ choices.
 That may mean constraining the number of choices, introducing default options or using design to improve differentiation.

-And to overcome Anxiety we need to mitigate fear of taking action, either by giving our customers nothing to lose or, conversely, making inaction unpalatable by giving them something much worse to lose.
+And to overcome fear we need to mitigate concerns about taking action, either by giving our customers nothing to lose or, conversely, making inaction unpalatable by giving them something much worse to lose.

 In creating the Behaviour Change Model my hope was to help people like you bridge the gap between an interest in behavioural economics and its application to everyday business issues.

 Have to write an email?
 Launch a marketing campaign?
 Pitch for new business?
 Negotiate with a supplier?
 Motivate staff?
 Influence your boss?
 It all starts with your A, your B, your barriers and your enablers.

 If you are interested in knowing more about how to identify and overcome the three barriers to action, as well as how to tackle issues like acquisition, retention, pricing, innovation, staff performance and website design contact Bri today.